ideeverdi/website-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 My interest is in social interaction and the cognitive mechanisms that enable humans to flexibly coordinate and collaborate with one another, from simple joint actions in small groups to population-level regularities sustained by norms and institutions.
 Adopting an embodied approach to cognition, I am also interested in how social interaction can ground the mental representation of abstract categories.
-These two interests converge in the study of ownership of property, from how ownership is mentally represneted to how norms regulating conflicts arise and persist.
+These two interests converge in the study of ownership of property, from how ownership is mentally represented to how norms regulating conflicts around resources arise and persist.

 In my work, I develop and test formal models (computational modelling, game theory) combining experimental methods spanning from cognitive psychology to experimental economics and sociology.